techrisdev/Snap/README.md

 * Reminder Search
 * Quick Look Previews
 * Custom Names for Actions, for example "Reboot" for "Restart"
+* Make User Definded Actions easier (with a GUI and not only through a JSON file)

 ## Known Bugs